mathjax/MathJax-docs/options/document.rst

-   :meth:`MathJax.startup.document.render()` call), and the various conversion functions, such as :meth:`MathJax.tex2svg()` (and their underlying :meth:`MathJax.startup.document.convert()` call), and the promise-based versions of these functions.
+   :meth:`MathJax.startup.document.render()` call), and the various conversion functions, such as :meth:`MathJax.tex2svg()` (and their underlying :meth:`MathJax.startup.document.convert()` call), and during the promise-based versions of all these functions.
 The structure of the object is ``name: value`` pairs separated by commas, where the ``name`` gives an identifier for each action, and the ``value`` is an array consisting of a number and zero, one, or two functions, followed optionally by a boolean value.

    The number gives the priority of the action (lower numbers are executed first when the actions are performed).
 The first function